Musicals101.com

 Composer

 Bernstein is one of the few 20th Century composers to to succeed with both theatrical and classical compositions.
-His Broadway scores included On the Town (1944), Wonderful Town (1953), Candide (1956), 1600 Pennsylvania Avenue (1976), and a version of Peter Pan (1950).
-His masterpiece is West Side Story (1957), a retelling of Shakespeare's Romeo and Juliet set among New York City's 1950s street gangs.
-With lyrics by Stephen Sondheim and the hit songs "Maria" and "Tonight," it remains one of the most popular musicals of all time.
-Bernstein’s collaborators read like a mini-Who’s Who of American musical theater – Jerome Robbins, Stephen Sondheim, Betty Comden, Adolph Green, Hal Prince, Arthur Laurents and Alan Jay Lerner
+His Broadway scores included On the Town (1944), Wonderful Town (1953), Candide (1956), 1600 Pennsylvania Avenue (1976), and a successful version of Peter Pan (1950) that starred Jean Arthur.
+Bernstein's collaborators read like a mini-Who's Who of American musical theater Jerome Robbins, Stephen Sondheim, Betty Comden, Adolph Green, Hal Prince, Arthur Laurents and Alan Jay Lerner.
+His greatest Broadway hit was West Side Story (1957), a retelling of Shakespeare's Romeo and Juliet set among New York City's 1950s street gangs.
+With lyrics by Sondheim and the hit songs "Maria" and "Tonight," it remains one of the most popular musicals of all time.

-As conductor of the New York Philharmonic (1957-69), Bernstein popularized young people’s concerts.
-Academically, Bernstein gave a series of memorable televised lectures at Harvard University (his alma mater) during the 1972-73 academic year, and taught numerous master classes at Tanglewood.
-Bernstein had a strong moral sense of what he felt to be right, and acted publicly on it regardless of the potential consequences, in actions ranging from his open support of Amnesty International to his two historic "Berlin Celebration Concerts" on both sides of the Berlin Wall with an orchestra representing East and West Germany, the United States, the Soviet Union, Great Britain, and France.
+As principal conductor of the New York Philharmonic (1957-69), Bernstein popularized young people's concerts and became known for a visually florid conducting style.
+Bernstein gave a series of memorable televised lectures at Harvard University (his alma mater) during the 1972-73 academic year, and taught numerous master classes at Tanglewood.
+He also was an early master of the media, making many effective appearances on television that helped popularize classical music.
+He had a strong moral sense of what he felt to be right, and acted publicly on it regardless of the potential consequences, in actions ranging from his open support of Amnesty International to his historic "Berlin Celebration Concerts" on both sides of the Berlin Wall with an orchestra representing East and West Germany, the United States, the Soviet Union, Great Britain, and France.
 (This bio was contributed by James Longo.)

 Blake, Eubie